japan-biographical-db/jbdb.github.io/persons.md

 ### Kinship relations<a name="kinship-relations"></a>

-As we discussed, kinship relations relations become accessible once a person's name has been entered.
+As we have discussed, kinship relations relations become accessible once a person's name has been entered.
 Clicking on the navigational tab "Kinship relations" presents you with a search form and an empty table:

 ![Add kinship 1](../img/add-kinship-1.png)